Understanding Moral Rights under Copyright Law

 Because creative works are so closely tied to the author's identity and thought process, public policy dictates the need to protect authors from more than just financial infringement.
 Moral rights provide the author with some control over their work irrespective of who owns the work at the time and helps to preserve their integrity, reputation and right to be associated (or not) with their original creations.

-If you would like our help with a moral rights issue, please contact us for a complimentary and confidential 15-minute initial telephone appointment.
+If you would like our help with a moral rights issue, please contact us now for a complimentary and confidential initial telephone appointment.